 But there are other questions that have to be asked.
 For example, whether any of the church staff handles book related projects, or whether the actual writing, editing or any other matters associated with releasing a book takes place on church time.

 What we can be certain of is that it is church members who provide the financial resources necessary to enable the pastor to write and the church itself contributes to the book's success by helping advertise and sell them - not only to parishioners but in online stores.
 The pastor's books are often promoted on the church's television broadcasts.

 The problem is not that they are rich nor that they are rich Christians.
 The problem lies in the fact that they are rich because they are Christian pastors.
 No one is criticizing Chick-fil-A's Dan Cathy for making a lot of money.
 Similarly, if Furtick, Osteen, Duplantis or Copeland had made their fortunes from commercial enterprises, no one would care.
 However, whichever way you look at it these so called 'Christian pastors' make their money off the backs of countless hard working and often struggling members of their churches.
 What's worse, is that they use the Bible to justify their extravagance.

 What they call prosperity, the Bible calls greed and materialism.

 Finally If you are a member of one of these churches, it might be a very good idea to re-acquaint yourself what the Bible says about

-Sin, Repentance, Salvation, Holiness, Tithing, and Prosperity etc.
+Sin, Repentance, and Salvation on THIS page.
+Also Holiness, Tithing, and The Prosperity Word-of-Faith Doctrine etc.